-Equilibrium Effects of Targeted Cost-Sharing in the Market for Medical Services
+Equilibrium Effects of Tiered Cost Sharing in the Market for Medical Care (Job Market Paper)

 Work in Progress

 Health Care Demand Elasticities at the Intensive and Extensive Margin

 Abstract: The majority of prior work estimating the demand for health care focuses on the extensive margin.
 With the growth of consumer-directed health care, the intensive margin of demand becomes increasingly important.
 I develop an instrumental variable strategy to estimate demand elasticities on the intensive margin using transaction prices and average inertial plan cost sharing to instrument for individuals’ experienced spot prices.
 Using detailed administrative claims data, I apply this method to provide new estimates of the intensive margin elasticity of demand for a variety of shoppable services such as MRIs and arthroscopic knee surgery.

 The Welfare Impact of Surprise Medical Bills